keenlabs/KeenClient-Node/README.md

 Analyses are first-class citizens, complete with parameter getters and setters.

-The `<Client>.query` method is available on each configured client instance to run one or many analyses on a given project.
+The `<Client>.run` method is available on each configured client instance to run one or many analyses on a given project.
 Read more about running multiple analyses below.

 **Format:**

 ```
-var your_analysis = new Keen.<AnalysisType>(eventCollection, attributes);
+var your_analysis = new Keen.Query(analysisType, params);
 ```

 ### Example Usage